ror-community/ror-site/content/about/faqs/_index.md

 ### **I submitted a curation request to ROR.
 How can I track it?**

 After a request is submitted via the feedback form, an issue will be created in the [ror-updates Github repository](https://github.com/ror-community/ror-updates/issues) and added to a [project board](https://github.com/ror-community/ror-updates/projects/1).
-You can track the status of your request by following the repository and by signing up as a watcher on the issue associated with your request.
+You will receive an email notification with a link to the Github issue associated with your request.
+You can track the status of the request by following this issue and subscribing to issue notifications.

 ***